-The study attempts to explore the co-imbalance bridging molecules between HBV and HCC and their potential drugs based on the dysfunction module.
+The study explored the co-imbalance bridging molecules between HBV and HCC and their potential drugs based on the dysfunction module.
 The results not only help to clarify the potential molecular links between HBV and HCC, but also provide biologists with abundant candidate resources for further research.

 MATERIALS AND METHODS